nathanaelhoun/Discordbot/README.md

 ## How can I use Abdessamad ? / Comment puis-je utiliser Abdessamad

-For the moment, Abdessamad is only available on our class server, but it will soon be available for everyone !
+For the moment, Abdessamad is only available on our class server.

-Pour l'instant, Abdessamad est seulement disponible sur le serveur de notre classe, mais il va bientôt être disponible pour tout le monde.
+Pour l'instant, Abdessamad est seulement disponible sur le serveur de notre classe.

 ## How to help / Comment aider